Blobfolio/refract/README.md

     --release
 ```

 Cargo _will_ handle the entire build process for you, however many of Refract's dependencies have heavy `build.rs` scripts requiring additional system libraries.
+(Who'd have thought image decoders and encoders were complicated?!)

 At a minimum, you'll need up-to-date versions of: